Seirdy/seirdy.one/content/posts/website-best-practices.md

 Browsers allow users to zoom by adjusting size metrics.
 Additionally, most browsers allow users to specify a minimum font size.
 Minimum sizes don't always work; setting size values in `px` can override these settings.

 In your stylesheets, avoid using `px` where possible.
 Define sizes and dimensions using relative units (preferably `em`).
-Exceptions exist for some decorations (e.g. borders),[^12] but they are uncommon.
+Exceptions exist for rare items that that shouldn't scale with zoom (e.g. decoration, minimum margins).[^13]

 {{<codefigure>}} {{< codecaption lang="CSS" >}}